darkerror96/pro-clash_royale_api/README.md

 For testing the API endpoints, you can use Postman (API Development Environment) to make various GET calls and start understanding the JSON format of each API Response.

-NOTE: - Sometimes Royale API might be under maintenance, so you might get 503 Service Unavailable HTTP Status Code.
+NOTE: - Sometimes Royale API might be under maintenance, so you might get 503 Service Unavailable HTTP Error Status Code.